 Childhood and Teenage Obesity: Partnering with Your Pediatrician

 You want the best for your child, including a healthy body and strong self-esteem.
-If you think your child might be overweight, it’s important to discuss the matter with your pediatrician.
+If you think your child might be overweight, it’s important to talk with your pediatrician.

-Sheila Ravendhran, M.D., M.P.H., a pediatrician with Johns Hopkins Community Physicians, has special certification in addressing obesity.
+Sheila Ravendhran, a pediatrician with Johns Hopkins Community Physicians, has special certification in addressing obesity.
 Ravendhran regards parents as partners working with her to support their child’s well-being.

-She works to help parents understand the implications of weight in their child’s health, noting, “The doctor and the parents need to be united in wanting what’s best for kids.”
+She helps parents understand the implications of weight, noting, “The doctor and the parents need to be united in wanting what’s best for kids.”

-In the United States, over 18% of children age 2 to 19 are living with obesity, including 13.9% of children under 6.
-Obesity is more common in certain populations, including Hispanic and black children, children from middle income families, and those growing up in homes headed by adults with lower education levels.
+In the United States, close to 20% of children ages 2 to 19 are living with obesity, including nearly 13% of children under age 6.
+Obesity is more common in certain populations, including Hispanic and Black children, children from middle income families and those growing up in homes headed by adults with lower education levels.

 How easy is it to diagnose the condition in children?
 “Actually, it’s really hard,” Ravendhran says.
 “Studies show that parents, physicians and nurses have trouble looking at a child and predicting their body mass index.”

-Body mass index, or BMI, is a number based on the ratio between a person’s weight and height.
+Body mass index (BMI) is a number based on the ratio between a person’s weight and height.
 For adults, a BMI above 25 means the person is overweight.

 But, Ravendhran says, BMI doesn’t necessarily define obesity in children the same way it does in adults.
-Looking beyond the number itself, she says that if a child’s BMI is higher than 95% of other kids who are the same age and sex, that gets her attention.
+Looking beyond the number, she says if a child’s BMI is higher than 95% of other kids who are the same age and sex, that gets her attention.